CaitW/oblique-photo-viewer/README.md

         "LAYER_ID": {
             "name": "LAYER_NAME",
-            "type": /* "geojson" OR "tileLayer", mapped to Leaflet layer types of same name */, "styleID": "STYLE_ID", /* referring to the style specified in /src/js/layers/layerStyles.js */ "dataLocation": "./data/layers/LAYER.json", /* for geoJson types, refers to location of geoJSON file with layer data */
+            "type": /* "geojson" OR "tileLayer", mapped to Leaflet layer types of same name */, "displayType": /* Optional.
+If this is a point geometry, you can select 'square' or 'triangle' to resymbolize points to those shapes */, "styleID": "STYLE_ID", /* referring to the style specified in /src/js/layers/layerStyles.js */ "dataLocation": "./data/layers/LAYER.json", /* for geoJson types, refers to location of geoJSON file with layer data */
             "defaultActive": false, /* boolean: active or inactive on map load */